New Hampshire Wildcats football: Head coaches

 The below table lists the win–loss record for head coaches throughout program history.
 The team had its first formal head coach, John Scannell, during the 1902 season.
 Some opponents in early years were high school teams; for example, the 1895 team did not face any college teams in its six-game schedule.
 Other opponents into the 1920s were military teams (different from service academy programs, such as Army); an example being the 1926 team facing the Quantico Marines.

 The school was not a member of any conference prior to the 1923 season.
 Since 1973, the team has played in NCAA classifications with postseason tournaments (playoffs).

-Updated through the abbreviated 2020 season, when the team played a single conference game in the Spring of 2021.